 Adding custom CSS your WordPress site can offer tons of customization.
-From changing the look of elements to removing them CSS can be used for a wide range of visual changes.
+From changing the look of elements to removing them completely, CSS can be used for a wide range of visual changes on your website.

 In this guide we’ll show you how to add custom CSS to your WordPress site using built-in options or a plugin.

 No time for an article? here’s a quick video showing you how to add CSS to your WordPress site.

 Add Custom CSS to WordPress using Theme Customizer

 The easiest way to add CSS to your WordPress site is to use the additional CSS option in the theme customizer.

 If you’re using WordPress 4.7 (released in 2016) or a newer version you should have the options for additional CSS in your theme customizer.

 This can be found in Appearance>customize.

 This is by far the fastest way to add custom CSS to a WordPress site.
 Best of all it lets you preview the changes as you add them.